appacademy/SWEO-Part-Time-Resources/3-Module/4-week/1-day/promises-key.md

 # Promises
 - A Promise in JavaScript is a commitment that sometime in the future, our code will get a value from some operation.
 A Promise at its core is just an OBJECT.
+- Another alternative to handling async operations without dealing with callbacks.

 ## Promises allow us to
 - promises are really great to handle something that takes really long in the background,